jenkinsci/appscan-plugin/doc/README.md

 application](http://help.hcltechsw.com/appscan/ASoC/ent_create_application.html?query=create)
 on the service to associate your scans with.

-Post 1.2.8 release, HCL AppScan Jenkins Plug-in will support integartion with HCL AppScan Enterprise for creation and execution of ADAC jobs.
+Post 1.2.8 release, HCL AppScan Jenkins Plug-in will support integration with HCL AppScan Enterprise for creation and execution of ADAC jobs.
 Hence, if you intend to use this integration, you would need login access to a running instance of AppScan Enterprise Server.
 Please note that Content Scan jobs are not supported with Jenkins integration.

 ## Usage
 **Integration with HCL AppScan On Cloud**